erik73/hassio-addons/phpmyadmin/DOCS.md

 ## Known issues and limitations

-- This add-on needs the core MariaDB add-on version 2.0 or higher.
+- This app needs the core MariaDB app version 2.0 or higher.
-- This add-on is created to allow management of the official Home assistant MariaDB add-on.
+- This app is created to allow management of the official Home assistant MariaDB app.
 It cannot connect to other MySQL or MariaDB servers.

 ## Changelog & Releases